Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 \textbf{ {Case 1}}. $G=\Phi((C_{2h}/C_1,C_{2h}/C_1)_1)$

-This group is generated by the map sending $(z_1+z_2j)$ to $z_1+e^{2i\pi/h}z_2j$ that fixes pointwise $\alpha_2$ and is the rotation around $\alpha_2$ of angle $(2\pi)/h$.
-The underlying topological space of the quotient orbifold $S^3/G$ is again $S^3$, the singular set is the image of $\alpha_2$ (a trivial knot) and the singularity index is $h$.
-We consider in $S^3$ the Hopf fibration (the fiber is of type (1,1)), $G$ preserves the fibration and the images of the fibers in the quotient give a fibration.
-Applying Lemma~\ref{quoziente-toro} to the tori $T_1$ and $T_2$ we can see that the fibration of $S^3/G$ has an exceptional (and not singular) fiber with invariant $1/h$ (the image of $\alpha_1$) and a singular fiber of singular index $h$ with $0/h$ as invariant (the image of $\alpha_2$).
+This group is generated by the map sending $(z_1+z_2j)$ to $z_1+e^{2i\pi/h}z_2j$ that fixes $\alpha_2$ pointwise and is the rotation around $\alpha_2$ of angle $(2\pi)/h$.
+The underlying topological space of the quotient orbifold $S^3/G$ is again a three-sphere, and the singular set of the orbifold is the image of $\alpha_2$ (a trivial knot), with singularity index equal to $h$. $G$ preserves the Hopf fibration of $S^3$ (as defined in Section \ref{Seifert orbifold}) and the images of the fiber give a fibration of $S^3/G.$ Applying Lemma~\ref{quoziente-toro} to the tori $T_1$ and $T_2$ we can see that the fibration of $S^3/G$ has an exceptional (and not singular) fiber with invariant $1/h$ (the image of $\alpha_1$) and a singular fiber of singular index $h$ with $0/h$ as invariant (the image of $\alpha_2$).
 The base orbifold is a 2-sphere with two cone points of index $h$.
 By Theorem~\ref{eulero} the Euler number is $-1/h.$

 \textbf{ {Case 2}}. $G=\Phi((C_{2h}/C_1,C_{2h}/C_1)_{-1})$

 Inverting the roles of $\alpha_1$ and $\alpha_2$, the situation is analogous to the previous case.

 \textbf{ {Case 3}}. $G=\Phi((C_{2h}/C_{h},C_{2h}/C_{h})_1)$